maciejhirsz/beef/README.md

 Instead of being an enum with a tag, `beef::Cow` uses capacity to determine whether the value it's holding is owned (capacity is greater than 0), or borrowed (capacity is 0).

-`beef::skinny::Cow` goes even further and puts length and capacity on a single 64 word.
+`beef::skinny::Cow` goes even further and puts length and capacity on a single 64 word, which has a further advantage of it being just a fat pointer.

 ```text
                    +-----------+-----------+-----------+